bonusducks777/duckycode/README.md

 ---

-## Project Context
+## Design Rationale

-These scripts are part of the EEESeaBoat project for the ELEC40006 Electronics Design Project.
-The goal is to survey ducks in a lab environment using a rover equipped with sensors for ultrasonic, infrared, radio, and magnetic signals.
-Each script provides a web-based interface for real-time feedback during the demo and testing phases.

-**Why this approach?**
-- Using ESP8266 modules allows each sensor to be independently monitored and debugged via Wi-Fi, without needing a complex wired interface or display.
+- ESP8266 modules allow each sensor to be independently monitored and debugged via Wi-Fi, without a complex wired interface or display.
 - The web server approach is platform-agnostic: any phone, tablet, or laptop can view the results in real time.
 - Interrupt-driven logic ensures reliable detection of fast or brief events, even if the main loop is busy with other tasks.
 - The code is modular and easy to adapt for future sensors or changes in the duck communication protocol.

-For more details, see the project brief and documentation in this repository.